Last time, we started making a debugger and live editor for (re)creating assembly and C programs.

 This post will try to do similar things in the C portion.
 Next time, we'll try using it to make something.

-Since we know the location of C variables from binary header (extracted through our variables function), we can just read and write those location in memory directly.
+function), we can just read and write those location in memory directly.
 It helps to know the variable's type so we know how many bytes to read and write.

-For example, if we had ints, we could define
+For example, if we had int

 def read_int(var_name):